qrichert/textcanvas/README.md

 # TextCanvas

-TextCanvas is JavaScript Canvas-like surface that can be used to draw to the console.
-Other use cases include visual checks of mathematical computations (i.e. does the graph at least look correct?), or even snapshot testing (may not be the most accurate, but can have great documentation value).
+TextCanvas is an HTML Canvas-like surface that can be used to draw to the terminal.
+Other use cases include visual checks for mathematical computations (i.e. does the graph at least look correct?), or snapshot testing (may not be the most accurate, but can have great documentation value).

-It is inspired by drawille[^1], which uses Braille Unicode characters to increase the resolution of the console by a factor of 8 (8 Braille dots in one console character).
+It is inspired by drawille[^1], which uses Braille Unicode characters to increase the resolution of the terminal by a factor of 8 (8 Braille dots in one terminal character).

-The API is inspired by JavaScript's Canvas, but has almost no features.
+The API is inspired by JavaScript Canvas's API, but has barely any features.

 ## How It Works